The Supreme Guide to LPR Causes & Treatment

 Other Solutions: There are different machines and water filters that promise to create alkaline water.
 Those machines can be a very expensive investment.
 On the other hand, they might come out cheaper than the other solutions if you use them for years.
 I have never tested any of those machines so I cannot tell which ones are good.

-If you make your own alkaline water, you will need pH test strips to make sure your solution has the right pH.
+If you make your own alkaline water, you will need pH test strips (like the ones I mentioned above) to make sure your solution has the right pH.
 I recommend targeting pH 9.
 Producing your own alkaline water is never completely exact.
 If the water is in the range between pH 8.8 and 10 it should be fine.
 Do not go higher as it will lead to new problems like high sodium levels or neutralizing the acid in the stomach which you need for digestion.

 I gargle with alkaline water in the morning (my reflux is nocturnal) and drink a few sips.
 That way I harness the upsides of alkaline water while minimizing the downsides.